-This post forms part of a team created to drive and deliver an exciting agenda and achieve our vision of being one of the best.
-We are dedicated to providing high quality, patient-centred research within a state-of-the-art clinical research facility.
+This post forms part of a team created to drive and deliver an exciting BRC agenda and achieve our vision of being one of the best.
+We are dedicated to providing high quality, patient-centred research within Respiratory and Critical Care and Lifecourse Nutrition, Lifestyle and Health Research Themes within a state-of-the-art clinical research facility.

-There is one post available on full time – 37.5 hrs per week.
+This post is available full time for 37.5 hrs per week.

-The clinical research project manager will join the clinical research facility project management team and have responsibility for the human challenge programme, a cluster of experimental medicine research studies.
-The responsibilities involve, grant submissions, costs and management and study set-up and management.
-He/she will primarily support the chief investigator and sub-Investigators to set-up and deliver these studies within the clinical research facility (CRF).
-The post holder needs to work closely with the University of Southampton and link in with the Biomedical Research Centre and the clinical research facility to ensure the successful management and delivery of the programme.
+The post holder needs to work closely with the University of Southampton and link in with the Clinical Research Facility to ensure the successful management and delivery of the programme.
 The successful candidate will be expected to have exceptional project management skills and experience in staff management.

-The clinical research project manager must have excellent communication and interpersonal skills and the ability to gain the confidence and respect of colleagues from a variety of professional backgrounds and seniority.
-He/She must have knowledge gained from experience of clinical or NHS research, experience in grant costs and budget management as well as GCP training will be an advantage.
+The BRC Research Project Manager must have excellent communication and interpersonal skills and the ability to gain the confidence and respect of colleagues from a variety of professional backgrounds and seniority.
+You must have knowledge gained from experience of clinical or NHS research, experience in grant costs and budget management will be an advantage.

 To print a document or save it to your computer, please click with your right mouse button on the document title and select "Save Target As...".
 You can then save the document in a suitable place on your computer ready to print it out.
 Clicking with the left mouse button will open the document in a new window (if your web browser can do so).